 With this vision, managing to depict the present, and evoke the past with wit and tenderness, Mike has built a considerable reputation and a loyal following.
 His affection for his subjects is clear, and whether his subject is a collier, a farmer, or the woman in the Post Office, he is one of the few remaining artists able to bear witness to, and record the unique character of this vanishing (or vanished) world with authenticity.

-Mike Jones has had several successful exhibitions with us and last exhibited with us in December 2017.
+Mike Jones has had several successful exhibitions with us including solo shows in 2012, 2014 & 2017 and will return again with a new body of work in September 2019.